SM2 - Chinese SM2 signature and encryption algorithm support

 EVP_PKEY_CTX_set1_id(pctx, id, id_len);

-When calling the EVP_DigestSignInit() or EVP_DigestVerifyInit() functions, a pre-allocated EVP_PKEY_CTX should be assigned to the EVP_MD_CTX.
-This is done by calling:
+Before calling the EVP_DigestSignInit() or EVP_DigestVerifyInit() functions, that EVP_PKEY_CTX should be assigned to the EVP_MD_CTX, like this:

-And normally there is no need to pass a pctx parameter to EVP_DigestSignInit() or EVP_DigestVerifyInit() in such a scenario.
+There is normally no need to pass a pctx parameter to EVP_DigestSignInit() or EVP_DigestVerifyInit() in such a scenario.

 SM2 can be tested with the openssl-speed(1) application since version 3.0.0.
 Currently, the only valid algorithm name is sm2.